 Dermatologists classify old scars into different types based on various factors such as:

-- The injury that caused the scars (such as burns, surgery, acne, accident, etc.)
+- The injury that caused the scars (such as old burn scars, surgery, acne, accident, etc.)

 - The type, color, thickness, and texture of the skin